[−][src]Trait gio::ApplicationExt

 fn hold(&self)

-Increases the use count of self
+Increases the use count of self.

 Use this function to indicate that the application has a reason to

 continue to run.
-For example, ApplicationExt::hold
+For example, ApplicationExt::hold is called by GTK+

 when a toplevel window is on the screen.

-To cancel the hold, call ApplicationExt::release
+To cancel the hold, call ApplicationExt::release.

 fn mark_busy(&self)

-Increases the busy count of self
+Increases the busy count of self.

 Use this function to indicate that the application is busy, for instance while a long running operation is pending.